 From food carts to cooperative housing, organic grocery stores, pot shops, cafes, hole-in-the-wall eateries, pedal-powered beer tours, a Japanese-style whiskey bar and restaurant, impromptu art installations, and nationally renowned microbreweries such as Ninkasi Brewing, the Whiteaker is not only unique, it’s one of the most happening places in Eugene.
 It’s also one of Eugene’s most diverse neighborhoods.

 The neighborhood’s southern flank, along 6th Avenue, features larger grocery stores, including a Mexican supermarket, and other shops and chain restaurants.
 The Willamette River, with its many riverfront parks is just north, and paved riverside bike and walking paths provide easy access to downtown to the east.
-With its growing cultural cachet, property values for the neighborhood as a whole are on the rise, though inexpensive housing can still be found on the outskirts of all the action.
+With its growing cultural cachet, property values for the neighborhood as a whole are on the rise, though inexpensive housing can still be found on the outskirts.